Sister Christian

-"Sister Christian" is a power ballad by the American hard rock band Night Ranger.
-It was released in March 1984 as the second single from their album Midnight Madness.
+"Sister Christian" is a song by the American hard rock band Night Ranger.
+A power ballad, it was released in March 1984 as the second single from their album Midnight Madness.
 It was ranked No. 32 on VH1's 100 Greatest Songs of the 1980s.
 It was written and sung by the band's drummer, Kelly Keagy, for his sister.
 It was the band's biggest hit, peaking at number five on the Billboard Hot 100, and staying on the charts for 24 weeks.
 It also reached No. 1 in Canada.
-The song is used in several films, including during the drug deal scene in Paul Thomas Anderson's film Boogie Nights, in the 2009 reboot of Friday the 13th, and in the 1999 comedy Superstar starring Molly Shannon.
+The song is used in several films, including Boogie Nights (1997), Superstar (1999), Friday the 13th (2009) and Ben Affleck's film Air (2023).
+The song is also used in South Park season 28 episode 1, "Twisted Christian".

 Origin and meaning

-The song is about Keagy's little sister, Christy.
-Keagy wrote the song at his apartment, near Divisadero and California Streets in San Francisco, after he had just returned from a visit to his hometown of Eugene, Oregon.
-He had been struck by how fast his teenaged sister, 10 years younger than he was, was growing up.
+Inspired by his younger sister, Keagy originally sang "Sister Christy, oh the time has come...".
+Upon returning from a visit to his hometown of Eugene, Oregon, Keagy wrote the song at his San Francisco apartment after being astonished at the speed at which his sister was growing up.

-"After we started playing it a lot, Jack turned to me and said, 'What exactly are you saying?
-Keagy recalled.
-"He thought the words were Sister Christian, instead of Sister Christy, so it just stuck."
+Keagy later recalled that "after we started playing it a lot, Jack turned to me and said, 'what exactly are you saying?,'" adding that bandmate Jack Blades "thought the words were Sister Christian, instead of Sister Christy, so it just stuck."

-The lyric, "You're motoring.
+The meaning of the lyric, "You're motoring.
 What's your price for flight?
-In finding Mr. Right?" is the subject of much debate.
-The band stated in a VH-1 Behind the Music interview that the term "motoring" was synonymous with the term "cruising".
+In finding Mr. Right?" has generated significant attention and debate.
+In a VH-1 Behind the Music interview, the band stated that the term "motoring" should be interpreted to mean "cruising".